Tag Archives: roof maintenance

 The Basics of Roof Flashing Installation

-The flashing is installed to surround the features of the roof, like chimneys, vents, and skylights.
-Water should then run down the side of the flashing and wind up getting directed to the shingles instead of finding a way into the roof deck.
+The flashing is installed to surround the features of the roof, such as chimneys, vents, and skylights.
+Water should then run down the side of the flashing and be directed to the shingles instead of finding a way into the roof deck.

 Roof Flashing Types

 • Continuous Flashing.
-This is also known as “apron flashing” because it acts in a similar manner to an apron.
-It is a long, single piece of metal that is used to carry the water down to the shingles that lay below.
+It is also known as “apron flashing” because it acts similarly to an apron.
+It is a long, single piece of metal used to carry the water down to the shingles below.

 • Base Flashing.
-There are some roof features, like chimneys, that require two pieces of flashing.
-This is to ensure that the rain always meets a flashing surface to direct it downward.
+Some roof features, like chimneys, require two pieces of flashing to ensure the rain always meets a flashing surface to direct it downward.
 Not only that, it is notoriously difficult to install flashing around a chimney.

 • Counter Flashing.
-This is placed opposite of base flashing, or above the base flashing.
+Placed opposite the base flashing or above the base flashing.
 Counter flashing completes the team with the aforementioned base flashing.

 • Step Flashing.
-This is a rectangular piece of flashing that is bent 90 degrees in the middle.
-It is generally used for wall flashing.
-In this instance, multiple pieces of flashing will be installed as layers with the shingles to make sure that the water flows away from the wall.
+A rectangular piece of flashing bent 90 degrees in the middle, generally used for wall flashing.
+In this instance, multiple pieces of flashing will be installed as layers with the shingles to ensure the water flows away from the wall.

 • Skylight Flashing.
-There are some skylight manufacturers that include flashing with their product, but others will require you to create it or purchase it separately.
+Some skylight manufacturers include flashing with their products, but others require you to create or purchase it separately.
 Knowing which option you have beforehand is helpful.

 • Valley Flashing.
 Any open valleys on your roof have metal flashing in order to protect this area, which is a critical area of the roof.

 • Drip Edges.
-At the edge of the roof, there is a thin metal flashing that allows water to drip off the roof without doing damage to the home or causing a pesky leak that can do further damage to the roof or home.
+At the edge of the roof, there is a thin metal flashing that allows water to drip off the roof without damaging the home or causing a pesky leak that can cause further damage to the roof or home.

 Roof Flashing Materials

-• Aluminum flashing is generally easy for roofers to form and it is also quite lightweight.
-There is one thing to note, however: aluminum has to be coated if it is going to be used with masonry and concrete since plain aluminum degrades and reacts when it makes contact with alkaline surfaces.
+Aluminum is generally easy for roofers to form and quite lightweight.
+However, it has to be coated if it is going to be used with masonry and concrete since plain aluminum degrades and reacts when it makes contact with alkaline surfaces.

-• Copper roof flashing takes soldering well and is also malleable.
-Not only that, it is highly durable and tends to have a longer-lasting life.
-On the other hand, there is some discoloring into patina, which can vary based on the homeowner.
+Copper takes soldering well and is also malleable, highly durable, and tends to have a longer-lasting life.
+On the other hand, there is some discoloring in the patina, which can vary depending on the homeowner.
 Copper flashing is routinely found around chimneys.

-• Steel flashing is the most popular choice for flashing.
-In addition to aesthetic value, it is also malleable and, when galvanized, is corrosion-resistant.
+Steel is the most popular choice for flashing.
+In addition to aesthetic value, it is also malleable and corrosion-resistant when galvanized.

-There are quite a few types of roof flashing; nearly as many as there are parts to the roof.
-Each roof feature requires protection, hence why there are so many different types of roof flashing.
+There are quite a few types of roof flashing, nearly as many as parts to the roof.
+Each roof feature requires protection, hence the many different types of roof flashing.

 Another benefit to two-part flashing is that when the roofing materials expand and contract with the weather, those two pieces can move, so the system stays secure.